 Identify any proprietary data within the proposal that is to be used for evaluation purposes only.
 Indicate N/A if this does not apply to the proposal.

-Provide the names of other parties that have funded, are funding, or have been asked to fund proposed research by any of the investigators during the period of time covered by this proposed grant.
 Please use the format provided in the Section Sample Pages under Current and Pending Support Page.
 Indicate N/A if this does not apply to the proposal.

 Confirmation of Indirect Rates

 Include the name, address, and phone number of the federal government audit agency that will confirm the indirect rates proposed in the budget, and a copy of the latest rate agreement (usually with the Department of Health and Human Services) covering at least the requested starting date of the grant.

 Authority for collecting the requested information is 10 U.S.C.
 2358.
 DoD's Blanket Routine Uses (found at Appendix C of 32 CFR Part 310) apply to this information.
 The information provided will be used to evaluate the qualifications of those persons who will perform the proposed research.
 This information may be disclosed to U.S. Government Agencies as appropriate.
 Disclosure of the requested information is voluntary; however, failure to provide the requested information will delay or prevent evaluation of the proposal.

 The NSA Office of Contracting administers the non-technical aspects of grants.
 Further details, including General Provisions for NSA Grants and Cooperative Agreements, may be obtained from the following address:

 - Mathematical Sciences Program

 - Email: email@example.com

 - Phone: (443) 634-4304